Monday, 16 July 2007

 We finally had our much-delayed second breakfast under an umbrella at a hotel nearby, enjoying both the refreshment and the unfamiliar feeling of certainty about our accommodation for the night.

-The ascending road from the village (the D28) went through forest reminiscent of Grimm’s fairy tales, dense and featureless, and by the time we turned into the camping ground the staff at the reception were worried that we had got lost.
+The ascending road from the village (the D28) went through forest reminiscent of Grimm’s fairy tales, dense and forbidding, and by the time we turned into the camping ground the staff at the reception were worried that we had got lost.
 Perhaps the Office of Tourism had forgotten to mention that we were on foot.